MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week-10/assignment/README.md

 out locations with different needs.

 I will continue using the same dataset as my midterm, which is Park and Public Recreation in Philadelphia.

-Technologies I would use includes filtering and presenting paths.
+And build on the existing filters and use technologies we recently learned in class to present paths.

 ## The data